-In this post, you can find a delicious cranberry and sage gin cocktail that is perfect for the holiday season or for for any special event.
+In this post, you can find a delicious cranberry and sage gin cocktail.
+A Seasons 52 copycat recipe that is perfect for the holiday season or for for any special event.

 Are you planning a Christmas party, or simply looking for a cocktail to get you into that Christmas spirit?
 Look no further.
 This delicious cranberry sage cocktail will do just the trick.

 I am not usually a gin drinker; however, the acidity of the fresh cranberries and limes mixed with the sweetness of the candied sage and cranberry juice makes the palate pop.
 You can’t even tell that there in Gin in your drink!